NHOrus/srwq-compilation/episode-14.md

 "Hurm....maybe that wouldn't be the worst idea ever..."

-I don't think they build AIs specifically to come up with the worst ideas ever.
+*I don't think they build AIs specifically to come up with the worst ideas ever.*

 "Maybe we should ask that cool Shuu guy to help!
 His mech can teleport a whole bunch of stuff at once, maybe it'll reach to space!"

-That does present some intruiging tactical possibilities if it is true.
-However, I'm not sure Dr. Shirakawa can be completely relied on.
+*That does present some intruiging tactical possibilities if it is true.
+However, I'm not sure Dr. Shirakawa can be completely relied on.*

 "What makes you say that?"

-From scanning my archives, it appears the man is a cypher of the highest order.
+*From scanning my archives, it appears the man is a cypher of the highest order.
 He has worked with basically every faction on the planet for almost a decade, the EFA, EOTI, DC, multiple scientific institutions and engineering companies.
 He's abandoned each one in mysterious circumstances, sometimes leaving scattered notes on his theories in twisted recompense for stealing information or cash.
-And now that I've actually met the man, he doesn't present the kind of demeanour needed to justify such actions.
+And now that I've actually met the man, he doesn't present the kind of demeanour needed to justify such actions.*

 "Ugh...how so?"

-Well, primarily, I am unimpressed by his grandstanding over his great 'plan', which he seems to be incredibly vague on the details of.
-I suspect either it's of a contraversial nature he cannot reveal to us, or he actually doesn't have a real plan at all.
+*Well, primarily, I am unimpressed by his grandstanding over his great 'plan', which he seems to be incredibly vague on the details of.
+I suspect either it's of a contraversial nature he cannot reveal to us, or he actually doesn't have a real plan at all.*

-CONTINUE THIS LINE OF CONVERSATION OR SWITCH TO THE OTHER NIGGLING DOUBT IN THE BACK OF YOUR MIND?
-Anonymous Mk-II Wed 10 Feb 2010 22:34:14 No.4510403 Report
->>4510361
-that should be enough. just keep an eye on shuu, if he smirks we kill him without warning Sciencegar Sciencebolt Wed 10 Feb 2010 23:03:14 No.4510507 Report Quoted By: >>4510534
 "Y've given me a fair bit to think about, Dumi, but if I stay out here much longer, I'll sober up.
 I'll catch ya in the morning maybe, and see what we can do then."

-Very well.
-Enjoy the rest of your festivities.
+*Very well.
+Enjoy the rest of your festivities.*

-RETURN TO BAR, OR FIND ARADO AND CO?
-Other suggestions possible.
-Haken Browning !zHe7DH816A Wed 10 Feb 2010 23:11:14 No.4510534 Report
-Quoted By: >>4510720 >>4510765
->>4510507
-INCREASE LAT AND IBIS'S BLOOD ALCOHOL CONTENT *adviceDesu*
-COYOTE UGLY BAR DANCING
-Anonymous Mk-II Wed 10 Feb 2010 23:34:14 No.4510586 Report
-Quoted By: >>4510720 >>4510765
->>INCREASE LAT AND IBIS'S BLOOD ALCOHOL CONTENT

-seconded
-Anonymous Thu 11 Feb 2010 00:09:14 No.4510720 Report
->>4510534
->>4510586
-Lat's not here remember?

-Let's go check on the kiddiewinks before gettingmore drunk with the adults.
-Anonymous Thu 11 Feb 2010 00:16:14 No.4510765 Report
-Quoted By: >>4510862 >>4510926
->>4510534
->>4510586
-Thirded.
-Except replace Lat with Ring.
-Anonymous Thu 11 Feb 2010 00:29:14 No.4510862 Report
->>4510765
-Fourth.
-Fromage Thu 11 Feb 2010 00:38:14 No.4510926 Report
->>4510765
-Fifth
-But Add Russel to see how much he can take before being drunk Sciencegar Sciencebolt Thu 11 Feb 2010 01:28:14 No.4511156 Report Quoted By: >>4511272 >>4511298 >>4511306
+---

 You re-enter the bar, and, after checking your wallet, realise you have just enough to buy a round of 'health drinks' for the table.
 Thank God for universal currency.

 Ibis shakily takes hers, Ring politely sips, Russel gives his a swig.
 Kusuha knocks back the half of one she had and starts on the fresh one.